On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Introduction

 \subsection{Contributions and Outline}

 The main contributions of this work are threefold.
-First, we introduce and design the adversarial attacks of the AdaDetect framework by proposing an oracle setting, when the attacker has access to both the model and test data labels, to quantify the upper bound on the loss in FDR (Section~\ref{sec:oracle}).
-Second, our oracle setting naturally motivates the design of a practical query-based attack scheme (detailed in Section~\ref{sec:surrogate}), called the surrogate decision-based attack, where the attacker can only query for the labels of the test data.
-Third, in Section~\ref{sec:exp}, the vulnerability of the AdaDetect scheme under our proposed attack strategies is extensively evaluated using two popular and complementary adversarial machine learning attack algorithms: HopSkipJump and Boundary Attack.
+First, we formulate and design adversarial attacks of the AdaDetect framework by proposing an oracle setting, when the attacker has access to both the model and test data labels, to quantify the upper bound on the loss in FDR (Section~\ref{sec:oracle}).
+Second, our oracle setting naturally motivates the design of a practical query-based attack scheme (Section~\ref{sec:surrogate}), called the surrogate decision-based attack, where the attacker can only query for the labels of the test data.
+This works for both AdaDetect and the one by Bates et al.~\cite{bates2023testing}.
+Third, in Section~\ref{sec:exp}, the vulnerability of AdaDetect and Bates et al.~\cite{bates2023testing} under our proposed attack strategies is extensively evaluated using two popular and complementary adversarial machine learning attack algorithms: HopSkipJump and Boundary Attack.
+The code can be found in the supplementary material.